Monday, August 11, 2008

 Highlight Your Skills, Experiences, and Education…

-these questions you've have some ideas how well your skills, experiences and knowledge fit the job you're applying for.
+Now that you brainstorm all these questions you've have some ideas how well your skills, experiences and knowledge fit the job you're applying for.
 Highlight how using your skills improve sales or reduce spending in the past as an example.
 You need to show what you've done in the past that you can translate to your new job.
 By doing this, you're creating an impression on your employer that you're a good prospect.

-based on-the-job you're applying for.
+Also, tailor your experiences based on-the-job you're applying for.
 In essence, make sure your experience matches the job you're applying for.

-from past employers, school counselor, teachers or associates who can vouch for you.
+Finally, make sure you secure some references from past employers, school counselor, teachers or associates who can vouch for you.
 Before you send out your resume contact your references first and make sure they know you're in the job search market.
 Stay optimistic and be ready to defend your resume.
 Always remember to stay true to who you're in your job search.

 Annmarie Edwards is a business growth expert who helps individuals and businesses maximize their full growth potential.
 She offers advise and tips on her blogs.